nuttercd/ArduinoDemo/presentation.md

 1. Plug the button into row 5 and 7 across the crease or as Ripley calls it "The Crevice of Doom" "Pit of Despair" or "The Canyon".
 "Don't quote me in there" - Ripley

-2. Plug resistor into row 19, column A, next the GND Port (Accented white on the actual Arduino) and row 5, column A
+2. Plug the resistor into row 19, column A, next the GND port (accented white on the actual Arduino) and row 5, column A

 3. Plug one wire into row 21, column B and row 5, column B next to the resistor